Leader Election via Unique Sink Orientation: Dismantlable graphs

-However, notice that in the case of $K_4$-free dismantlable graphs, one cannot hope to have a property similar to \cref{lem:chordal-acyclic}.
-Indeed, as in~\cite{chalopin2024stabilising}, one can construct configurations satisfying D\ref{rule:all-edges-directed}-D\ref{rule:no-cyclic-triangles} that contain directed cycles.
-An example is shown in \Cref{fig:not-acyclic}.
+Notice that in the case of dismantlable graphs, one cannot hope to have a property similar to \cref{lem:chordal-acyclic}.
+As in~\cite{chalopin2024stabilising}, one can construct configurations satisfying D\ref{rule:all-edges-directed}-D\ref{rule:no-cyclic-triangles} that contain directed cycles (e.g., as in \Cref{fig:not-acyclic}) and are thus not obtained from a dismantling order.